Manufacturing in New York state rose in March to a nine-month high, while prices paid also accelerated in another sign inflation is starting to build.

-Employment gauges showed expansion.
+In a positive sign, employment gauges expanded.
 The index for the number of employees rose to 9.09 from 3.61 in February, and the average employee workweek index was up at 15.58 from 6.02.

-The index of business conditions six months ahead was little changed at 49.35 compared to 49.4 in February.
+The index of business conditions six months ahead was little changed at 49.35 from 49.4 in February.
 The survey of manufacturing plants in the state is one of the earliest monthly guideposts to U.S. factory conditions.

 Inflation concerns recently have come to the forefront on worries that rising energy and commodity prices could temper the economic recovery.

-U.S. stock index futures and bonds were little changed following the data as investors focused on the fallout from the natural disaster and nuclear crisis in Japan.
+The data releases were largely ignored by financial markets where investors remained focused on the fallout from the natural disaster and nuclear crisis in Japan.

-Investors will also be watching a statement from the Federal Reserve later on Tuesday.
+Investors will also be watching a statement from the Federal Reserve later on Tuesday for any comments on the impact to the global outlook from the events around the world.
 The central bank looks set to hold monetary policy steady and will likely nod to recent improvement in the economy.

 (Additional reporting by Richard Leong in New York and Doug Palmer in Washington; Editing by Padraic Cassidy)